en

 Osu Shopping District

-Osu Shopping District is the most popular shopping area in the city.
-And it has been for more than 400 years!
-Like Tokyo’s Akihabara district, Osu has a lot of stores that specialize in electronics, cosplay, mandarake, anime, J-pop and idol goods.
-Along its busy pedestrian shopping streets, you can also find popular vintage stores and the latest fashion and food trends.
-And if you are looking for a unique souvenir, here you will also find many second-hand kimono shops selling authentic kimonos, yukatas and accessories for a ridiculously cheap price.
+This is the most trendy shopping area of Nagoya!
+Osu Shopping District is the most popular shopping area in the city, and it has been for more than 400 years!
+Like Tokyo’s Akihabara district, Osu has a lot of stores that specialize in electronics, cosplay, anime, J-pop and idol goods.
+Along its busy shopping streets, you can also find popular vintage stores and the latest fashion and food trends.
+If you are looking for a unique souvenir, you can also find second-hand kimono shops selling authentic kimonos, yukatas and accessories for ridiculously cheap prices.

 Osu Shopping District (大須商店街)